Actively Recruiting

 • Able to walk to the bathroom and use the toilet without assistance

-• Report urinary incontinence starting at least 3 months prior to screening
+• Urinary incontinence starting at least 3 months prior to screening

-• Report that at least half of incontinence episodes occur with a sudden or strong sensation of urgency
+• At least half of incontinence episodes occur with sudden or strong urgency

-• Report 2 or more urgency incontinence episodes over a 7-day period
+• Two or more urgency incontinence episodes over a 7-day period

-• Willing to provide informed consent and adhere to study procedures throughout the length of the study
+• Willing to provide informed consent and follow study procedures throughout the study

 Not Eligible